 When a doctor suspects one of these conditions, a raised inflammatory marker can help them to make the diagnosis.

-If you are already diagnosed with one of these conditions, your doctor may use inflammatory marker tests to monitor response to treatment or to identify when you have a flair up.
+If you are already diagnosed with one of these conditions, your doctor may use inflammatory marker tests to monitor response to treatment or to identify when you have a flare up.

 Sometimes doctors use inflammatory markers as a non-specific test to rule out serious disease.
 If inflammatory marker tests are done without a clear reason it can sometimes be difficult to know what the results mean.